saatb/RStoCSV-edited/README.md

 takes three parameters - file, device name, file type renames file to device name

-MUST HAVE THIS FILE IN THE SAME FOLDER AS RStoCSV IN ORDER FOR AUTOMATIC CONVERSION TO WORK
+#MUST HAVE THIS FILE IN THE SAME FOLDER AS RStoCSV IN ORDER FOR AUTOMATIC CONVERSION TO WORK

+begin normal RStoCSV readme :D

 # RStoCSV